How Much a Korean Wedding Actually Costs

 The package covers three components:

 Studio (스튜디오): A dedicated pre-wedding photo shoot, usually weeks before the ceremony day.
-Outputs typically include a photo album (20 pages), prints, and framed images.
-National median cost: 1,350,000 KRW.
-Regional range: roughly 1,000,000 KRW in Gyeonggi-do and Chungcheong to 1,590,000 KRW in Gangwon.
+Outputs typically include a photo album, prints, and framed images.

 Dress (드레스): Wedding dress rental for both the photo shoot and the ceremony day.
-Standard package covers one ceremony gown plus three additional gowns for the shoot.
-National median cost: 1,550,000 KRW.
-Range: around 1,100,000 KRW in Seoul non-Gangnam to 2,220,000 KRW in Daejeon.
+A standard package covers one ceremony gown plus three additional gowns for the shoot.

 The bundling structure exists because studios, dress shops, and makeup artists negotiate referral arrangements with hall vendors.
 Buying a la carte is possible but typically costs more and requires more coordination.
 The 한국소비자원 began publishing bi-monthly regional price data specifically because of the opacity in this market.

 Where foreign residents over-budget: Purchasing a premium studio-dress-makeup package when a basic package produces visually similar album results.
-The difference between a 2,900,000 KRW package and a 6,000,000 KRW package often comes down to brand recognition within the Korean wedding photography community, which may matter less to an international couple.
+The difference between a national-median package and a premium one often comes down to brand recognition within the Korean wedding photography community, which may matter less to an international couple.

 Where foreign residents under-budget (or miss entirely): Skipping the studio-dress-makeup package when they still intend to document the day.
-A basic professional photographer for the ceremony day alone runs 500,000 to 1,500,000 KRW separately.
+A basic professional photographer for the ceremony day alone is a separate vendor cost.
 If international family members are attending who cannot be there again, investing in decent documentation matters.

 In-law gifts (예단 and 예물): skip, modest, or traditional